Lincoln Prison's failings 'among the worst'

 Chief Inspector of Prisons Nick Hardwick said: "HMP Lincoln has some strengths it can build on: some good new facilities and resettlement services that were better than we often see elsewhere.

-"However, this was undermined by a serious lack of professionalism in many areas that compromised safety and the smooth running of the prison."'Cramped and dirty'
+"However, this was undermined by a serious lack of professionalism in many areas that compromised safety and the smooth running of the prison."

 Andrew Neilson, director of campaigns for the Howard League for Penal Reform, said: "If you want an example of the terrible consequences of overcrowding in our prison system, you need look no further than Lincoln.

 "The damning inspectorate report is among the worst we have seen.